harshit3101/nodejs-webapp-static-s2/README.md

 ### Concept used

-seperate routing modules
+- seperate routing modules
+- custom middleware use
-serve static files in node js
+- serve static files in node js